Murder of George Gutteridge: The crime

 From Romford the first to arrive was PC Albert Blockson, followed at 7.45 by Detective Inspector John Crockford.
 Gutteridge had been shot twice through the left cheek and once in each eye.
 He was still holding his pencil and his notebook and helmet lay nearby.
 There was no sign of a struggle.
 A tyre mark was left in the soft ground at the edge of the road.

 At 9am a physician, Dr Robert A Woodhouse from Romford arrived, and at the police's request (and for public decency) the body was removed a short distance to an outbuilding at the Royal Oak public house.
 It was not taken to the mortuary at Romford until the morning of 28 September.
 After the body was removed two detectives each found a bullet in the pool of blood in the middle of the road: one embedded in the surface; one lying on the surface.
 Dr Woodhouse conducted an autopsy in Romford on 28 September.
 On the head he found four entry wounds (two through the eyes) and three exit wounds.
 One bullet was recovered from the brain behind the left eye socket.

 The police suspected the crime linked to a Morris Cowley TW6120 stolen from Dr Edward R. Lovell of London Road in Billericay the night before.
 This was only 15 mi from the crime scene.
 The stolen car was found abandoned near 21 Foxley Road in Stockwell.
 A cartridge case in the car was marked RLIV, indicating it was a left over from the First World War made at the Royal Laboratory in Woolwich Arsenal.
 There was blood on the outer running board.
 Its tyre matched the tyre marks at the crime scene.

-As a murder of a policeman, Scotland Yard were involved and sent Chief Inspector James Berrett to investigate.
+Because the car was abandoned in London Scotland Yard were asked to assist and sent Chief Inspector James Berrett to investigate.

 The autopsy found a variety of different rare old bullets had been fired from the same revolver, one being a Woolwich RLIV.
 The variety of ammunition accounted for the different effects.
 The inquest on Gutteridge was held on 30 September and concluded he had been murdered by a person or persons unknown.

 Only when the stolen car was examined at Brixton police station was the cartridge marked RLIV found under a front seat and only there did a sergeant think he saw spots of blood on the running board.
 He removed this on 11 October and put it in the evidence room.
 Only on 8 February 1928 was it sent for examination by the Home Office pathologist Roche Lynch who confirmed the presence of human blood.
 The car was then returned to Dr Lovell.